On the Completeness and Complexity of the Lifted Dynamic Junction Tree Algorithm: Complexity

-The worst case for \ac{ldjt} is that for each time step there is a query for the first and the last time step.
+The worst case for \ac{ldjt} is that for each time step, there is a query for the first and the last time step.
 Therefore, for each of the $T$ time steps, \ac{ldjt} would need to perform a message pass in all $T$ \acp{fojt}, leading to $T \cdot T$ message passes.
-Hence, \ac{ldjt} would perform a message pass for the current time step $t$, a backward pass from $t$ to the first time step, which includes a message pass on each \ac{fojt} on the path, and a forward pass from $t$ to the last time step, which include a message pass on each \ac{fojt} on the path.
+Hence, \ac{ldjt} would perform a message pass for the current time step $t$, a backward pass from $t$ to the first time step, which includes a message pass on each \ac{fojt} on the path, and a forward pass from $t$ to the last time step, which includes a message pass on each \ac{fojt} on the path.
 These message passes are then executed for each time step.
 Thus, \ac{ldjt} performs overall $T \cdot T$ message passes.
 The complexity of \cref{eq:complex:dmsg:worst} is also the complexity of \ac{ljt} given an unrolled \ac{fojt} constructed by \ac{ldjt} and evidence for each time step.
-However, the complexity of message passing for \ac{ldjt} is normally much lower, as one is hardly ever interested in always querying the first and the last time step.
+However, usually one is hardly ever interested in always querying the first and the last time step.